micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-14-rashi_en.md

 <b>And commanders over all of them.</b> [וְשָלִשִׁים means] army officers, as Onkelos translates it.

 ### passuk 8
-<b>Hachem hardened the heart of Pharaoh.</b> Because he was not sure whether to pursue them, He hardened his heart so that he <i>would</i> pursue.
+<b>Adonoy hardened the heart of Pharaoh.</b> Because he was not sure whether to pursue them, He hardened his heart so that he <i>would</i> pursue.
 <b>Highhandedly</b> I.e., with lofty and open might (daring)

 ### passuk 9